tfel-check

 associated to the three commands listed in the madnex.check

 file.
-Those files contains the output of each commands and the execution
+Those files contain the output of each command and the execution

 time of the command.TEST-madnex.xml